cylondata/twister2/docs/tutorial/developing.md

 ## Data

 The data set used for this example is pretty simple and straightforward.
-The example joins two data sets, the first one has a set of student id's and the corresponding first names for each student id.
+This example joins two data sets, the first one has a set of student id's and the corresponding first names for each student id.
 And the second data set has student id's and the corresponding courses that students have taken.

 #### Data Set 1
 | Student Id | First Name |